mgrube753/bachelor-thesis/30_documentation/sampling.md

 # `sampling.py`

-This script is responsible for preparing the data for human evaluation.
-It automates the process of sampling the generated questions, creating CSV files for the evaluators, and renaming the sampled files for easy identification.
+This script prepares data for human evaluation by automating the sampling of generated questions, the creation of CSV files for evaluators, and the renaming of sampled files for anonymized review.

-## Core Functionality
+## Overview

-The script performs a three-step process to prepare the evaluation materials:
+The script follows a three-stage process:

-1.  **Sampling**: It randomly samples a small number of questions from each experimental condition.
+1. **Sampling**: Randomly selects a specified number of question files from each experimental condition in the experiment output directories.
-2.  **CSV Generation**: It creates detailed CSV files tailored for different evaluation tasks (qualitative analysis by experts).
+2. **CSV Generation**: Produces structured CSV files for different evaluation tasks (e.g., qualitative analysis by experts and students), including hint files and evaluation templates.
-3.  **Renaming**: It copies the sampled question files to a new location with standardized, more informative filenames.
+3. **Renaming**: Copies the sampled question files to a new directory with standardized, anonymized filenames for manual review.

-## Key Functions
+## Main Functions

 - `sample_questions(...)` and `walk_and_sample(...)`:
-    -   These functions traverse the output directories of the experiments (`10_exp1`, `20_exp2`).
+    - Traverse the experiment output directories (`10_exp1`, `20_exp2`).
-    -   They randomly select a specified number of question files (`.txt`) from each condition (e.g., for each LLM, prompt type, and source).
+    - Randomly select a specified number of `.txt` question files from each condition (e.g., for each LLM, prompt type, and source).
-    -   The selected files are copied to the `70_samples` directory.
+    - Copy the selected files to the `70_samples` directory.

 - `parse_file_path(parts)`:
-    -   A utility function that deconstructs a file path to extract the experimental parameters (like `exp_name`, `llm`, `layer`, etc.) it represents.
+    - Parses a file path to extract experimental parameters (such as `exp_name`, `llm`, `layer`, etc.) for downstream processing.

 - `generate_expert_csvs(sample_base, csv_path)`:
-    -   Walks through the `70_samples` directory.
-    -   Uses `parse_file_path` to create a structured record for each sampled question.
+    - Walks through the `70_samples` directory and uses `parse_file_path` to create structured records for each sampled question.
-    -   Generates several CSV files in the `60_analyses/csv/` directory, organized by analysis type (initial, quantitative, qualitative) and experiment, formatted specifically for different expert evaluators and analysis types (e.g., for `exp1a`, `exp1b`, and the different phases of `exp2`).
+    - Generates multiple CSV files in `60_analyses/csv/`, including:
+        - Hint files for each experiment phase.
+        - Evaluation templates for experts (exp1) and students (exp2), with appropriate columns for each analysis type.

 - `find_file(...)` and `get_source_type(...)`:
-    -   Helper functions to locate the original file path of a sampled question and determine its source type for the renaming process.
+    - Helper functions to locate the original file path of a sampled question and determine its source type for renaming.

 - `rename_samples(samples, csv_path, output_path)`:
-    -   Reads the CSVs generated in the previous step.
-    -   For each sampled question, it creates a new, standardized filename (e.g., `001_script_manipulated_1.txt`).
+    - Reads the generated CSVs and, for each sampled question, creates a new anonymized filename (e.g., `001_script_2.txt`).
-    -   Copies the files to the `80_samples_renamed` directory, making them ready for manual review without revealing the LLM that generated them.
+    - Copies the files to the `80_samples_renamed` directory, making them ready for manual review without revealing the LLM or other sensitive details.

 - `main()`:
-    -   The main execution function that orchestrates the entire process.
-    -   It sets a random seed for reproducibility, cleans up old output directories, and then calls the sampling, CSV generation, and renaming functions in sequence.
+    - Orchestrates the entire process: sets a random seed for reproducibility, ensures output directories exist, performs sampling, generates CSVs, and renames samples.
-    -   Finally, it cleans up intermediate CSV files that are no longer needed.
+    - Prints progress and summary information.

 ## Dependencies

 - **External Libraries**:
-    -   `pandas`: Used extensively for creating and managing the data for the CSV files.
+    - `pandas`: For creating and managing CSV files.
 - **Internal Modules**:
-    -   `constants`: Provides the base paths for the experiment, sample, and analysis directories.
+    - `constants`: Provides base paths for experiment, sample, and analysis directories.